alexfan07/jackscarrental/README.md

 # Jack's Car Rental Problem
 Jack's Car Rental Problem: Fast and real time solution using Matlab

-This serves as a homework of RL course
+This serves as a homework of RL course.
+Dynamic Programming is used to solve the problem.